abed-dvp/serverless-document-processing-pipeline/README.md

 # Serverless Event-Driven Document Processing Pipeline
+##fully created by google Antigravity as a practice of using google AI Agent system.

 A serverless, event-driven document processing and metadata extraction pipeline built on Google Cloud Platform (GCP).